monyarm/NovelVM/README.md

 by us, so we neither endorse nor can we support them.
 Use at your own risk\!

-## 5.0) Running ScummVM
+## 5.0) Running NovelVM

-Please note that by default, ScummVM will save games in the directory it is executed from, so you should refrain from running it from more than one location.
+Please note that by default, NovelVM will save games in the directory it is executed from, so you should refrain from running it from more than one location.
 Further information, including how to specify a specific save directory to avoid this issue, are in section 6.0.

-ScummVM can be launched directly by running the executable.
+NovelVM can be launched directly by running the executable.
 In this case, the built-in launcher will activate.
 From this, you can add games (click 'Add Game'), or launch games which have already been configured.
 Games can also be added in mass quantities.
-By pressing shift + 'Add Game' (Note that the image turns to 'Mass Add'), you can then specify a directory to start in, and ScummVM will attempt to detect games in all subdirectories of that directory.
+By pressing shift + 'Add Game' (Note that the image turns to 'Mass Add'), you can then specify a directory to start in, and NovelVM will attempt to detect games in all subdirectories of that directory.

-ScummVM can also be launched into a game directly using Command Line arguments -- see the next section.
+NovelVM can also be launched into a game directly using Command Line arguments -- see the next section.

 ### 5.1) Command Line Options

-    Usage: scummvm [OPTIONS]...
+    Usage: novelvm [OPTIONS]...
 [GAME]

     [GAME]                   Short name of game to load.
 For example, 'scumm:monkey' for Monkey Island.
 This can be either a built-in gameid, or a user configured target.

-    -v, --version            Display ScummVM version information and exit -h, --help               Display a brief help text and exit -z, --list-games         Display list of supported games and exit -t, --list-targets       Display list of configured targets and exit
+    -v, --version            Display NovelVM version information and exit -h, --help               Display a brief help text and exit -z, --list-games         Display list of supported games and exit -t, --list-targets       Display list of configured targets and exit